 Prof Miodownik is a materials engineer.
 His book Stuff Matters won the Royal Society Winton Prize.

 Galaxy Zoo: From the lab to your living room Becky Smethurst, University of Nottingham

 What if you could do science from the comfort of your own living room?
-With Galaxy Zoo that’s now possible, with everyone from age 10 to 110 all involved in cutting-edge astrophysical research into the evolution of the Universe.
-Join Becky as she journeys through some of the groundbreaking results that have come from this huge public collaboration of over 200,000 people, showing just how powerful the crowd really can be.
+Join Becky as she journeys through some of the groundbreaking results that have come from Galaxy Zoo, showing just how powerful the crowd really can be.

 About Becky Smethurst